 Unless you are driving to Chicago, there is no need to rent a car when visiting the city.
 This is an unnecessary expense since Chicago has a great public transportation system which makes getting around town much more affordable (and sometimes faster) than by car.

-If you do decide to rent a car, I recommend comparing prices on Rentalcars.com.
-You can compare 800 companies at over 49,000 locations to find the best price.
+If you do decide to rent a car, I recommend comparing prices on Rentalcars.com or Costco Travel.

 2. Take the train from the airport to downtown